jfelipefg17/ProyectoAnalisisNumerico/DigitalNumbers/pseudocode/pseudocode_all_methods.md

 >Update the approximation with the new value.
 >Increase the iteration counter by one.

-Report the fina approximation as the root.
+Report the final approximation as the root.

 **END**